HelenHelene/eportfolio/SSD/SSD_Unit05_Activity.md

 ## Reference
 GeeksforGeeks (2024) Equivalence Class.
 Available from: https://www.geeksforgeeks.org/equivalence-class/

+Namiko (2021) Efficient Test Cases with Equivalence Partitioning & BVA.
+Available from: https://shiftasia.com/column/equivalence-class-partitioning-and-bva-in-test-design/#:~:text=In%20this%20method%2C%20the%20input,cases%2C%20still%20covering%20maximum%20requirements.

 Stackoverflow (N.D.)
 Is there a standard way to partition an interable into equivalence classes given a relation in python?
 Available from: https://stackoverflow.com/questions/38924421/is-there-a-standard-way-to-partition-an-interable-into-equivalence-classes-given/38924631#38924631

 ## Bilbilogphy

+Astralweb (N.D.)
+Test design technology: introduction and application of Equivalence Partitioning.
+Available from: https://www.astralweb.com.tw/test-design-technology-equivalence-partitioning-introduction-and-application/

+Chernyak, A.Z.
+(N.D.)
+Equivalence Partitioning in Software Testing – What is It, Types, Process, Approaches, Tools, & More!
+Available from: https://www.zaptest.com/equivalence-partitioning-in-software-testing-what-is-it-types-process-approaches-tools

+GeeksforGeeks (2024) Equivalence Partitioning Method.
+Available from: https://www.geeksforgeeks.org/equivalence-partitioning-method/

+Karkar, J. (2024) Equivalence Partitioning: A Detailed Guide to for Smart Testing.
+Available from: https://testgrid.io/blog/equivalence-partitioning-testing/

+Ranorex.
+(2023) Using Equivalence Partitioning to Design Your QA Tests.
+Available from: https://www.ranorex.com/blog/using-equivalence-partitioning/

 <br><br>